Waikiki Banyan

 No analysis available

-The remarks consistently cite a lease expiration year of 2035.
-I did not find a more recent extension or any conflicting lease-end year, so 2035 is the best-supported value.
+The public remarks consistently identify a lease expiration year of 2035.
+I did not find any later extension or conflicting lease-end year that would override that date.

 Evidence is very strong that Waikiki Banyan has fire sprinklers.
 Multiple listings explicitly mention "Fire Sprinkler System" or that the building has "installed fire sprinklers," and these mentions appear across different remarks rather than a single copy-paste source.
 This confirms the feature remains present and should be retained with very high confidence.